platformsh/platformsh-docs/docs/src/guides/symfony/getting-started/deploy.md

 Go forth and Deploy (even on Friday)!

 {{< note >}}
-Another method to get locally from your Platform.sh project your existing database and files is by using [DDEV](../local/ddev.md)
+Another method to get locally from your Platform.sh project your existing database and files is by using [Symfony Server](../local-development-symfony-server.md)
 {{< /note >}}

-### Load Symfony Demo fixtures
+### Load Symfony Demo fixtures in the Cloud
 Symfony Demo comes with fixtures.
 To initialize your Platform.sh project database with fixtures, run the following:
 ```bash